Ntropy86/Chicago-Crimes/README.md

 - Hex colour defaults to incident volume; when you apply a filter it swaps to “Selected incident volume” so red/green reflects your current focus.
 Arrest-rate metrics invert the palette (more arrests = greener) for clarity.
 - Legends and “Quick hits” narratives refresh automatically to describe the active metric and top hotspots.
 - Optional checkbox reruns the clustering prototype for each selected month (results land under `data/l3/clusters/`).
+- Click a hex to drill one level deeper (r6→r7 … r9→r10); breadcrumbs and KPI cards update to the selected area, with “Step back” and “Reset view” buttons in the sidebar.

 ### Notebook for deeper analysis